columbia/xray/demo.md

 fight breast cancer targets the cancer email.
 Race, homosexuality, pregnancy, divorce, and debt also attract plenty of ads.

-2. <b>Targeting is often obscure and potentially dangerous:</b>
+2. <font color="red"><b>Targeting is often obscure and potentially dangerous:</b></font>
-For many of the ads in the table, the association with the targeted email is not obvious at all and would likely be undiscerneable to the users.
+For many of the ads in the table, the association with the targeted email is not obvious at all and would likely be indiscernable to the users.
 Nothing in the "Shamanic healing" ad suggests targeting against depression;
 nothing in the general-purpose clothing ads suggest targeting against pregnancy;
 and nothing in the "Cedars hotel" ad suggests an orientation toward the